Definition of the individual training zones through tests

 Heart rate frequency threshold or performance threshold determination

 Main part of the field test is a maximum speed test of 30:00 min.
-This is divided, after 10 minutes an intermediate time is taken and then the average heart frequency (or/ and average value) of the following 20 minutes as a test value.
-This average Value is used as the threshold value for calculating the training areas.
+This is divided, after 10 minutes an split time is taken and then the average heart, power and distance of the following 20 minutes as the test value.
+This average number is used as the threshold value for calculating the training areas.

 We therefore developed a standardized testing sequence, that will ensure an optimal test procedure concerning metabolism and training stress progression.